TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

    measured from each of these ultrasonic sensors, and the robot simply moves to the side where the distance is maximum.
 However there is a high chance of error in this algorithm if the speed, turn angles and time is not coordinated.
 So the robot is well calibrated with predefined values of speed and other factors.
 The math.h library is used to find the max distance using the max function.

+## Conclusion-

+This algorithm is based on a single Raspberry Pi and an Arduino MEGA.
+The Arduino is responsible for the movement and management of all sensors of the robot, while the Raspberry PI is responsible for the processing of the image data recieved from the camera and decision making based on the data recieved.
+It can also be called as the command centre of the obstacle challenge as it passes commands to the arduino in order for the robot to react to the red and green traffic signs or to continue with the obstacle avoidance.